Table of Contents

 Acne is a skin disorder that affects people across the globe.
 Each year, over 50 million Americans are affected by this ailment in varying degrees and according to The American Academy of Dermatology, acne is the most common skin condition in the United States.

 Acne occurs when the small pores on the surface of the skin become blocked with oil, dead skin cells, and bacteria.
 Each individual pore on the skin opens up to a follicle beneath the epidermis.
 Within these follicles lie a singular hair and a sebaceous gland.
 The sebaceous gland produces sebum, an oil designed to keep your skin lubricated and soft.
 However, when hormonal changes and other factors cause the gland to produce an excess of sebum, the oil will be pumped through the follicle, and may pick up dead skin cells and P. acnes bacteria on its way out.
 Should these substances clump together, a plug will form.
 As this plug starts to press up against the surface of the skin, the body responds with an accumulation of red and white blood cells to combat any infection, and this results in inflammation and redness.
 Acne can occur on the face, back, neck, chest, arms, and buttocks, and any other skin area with a saturation of sebaceous pores.
+On the face, acne is common on cheeks, forehead, chin, and jawline.

 What Causes Acne? - Hormones